 - Moldy air conditioner or ductwork

 Check your filter first.
-If you haven’t changed it within the last three months and can’t see light through it, it’s time to replace it.
-If that doesn’t resolve the problem, call Point Heating & Cooling at 715-504-0533.
+If you haven’t put in a new one within the last three months and can’t see light through it, we recommend replacing it.
+If that doesn’t solve the smell, reach Point Heating & Cooling at 715-504-0533.

 5. Air Conditioner Smells Like Burning Plastic